 After answering these questions, everyone was given an opportunity to recommend solutions, which increased participant investment.
 Finally, the leader provided a notional plan of action and a timeline for these actions.
 The comments at the end of the session emphasized that they felt like more of a team than ever before, that their perspective of their individual roles had been challenged and how they really had to listen to understand everyone’s viewpoints.

 Collaborative learning can empower existing teams and cross-functional groups at all levels by increasing perspectives on issues and building trust.
-At your next staff meeting, try some creative thinking and questioning, and in lieu of having people report on individual issues, attempt to collectively solve at least one issue with the method I’ve outlined.
+At your next meeting, try some creative thinking and questioning, and in lieu of having people report on individual issues, attempt to collectively solve at least one issue with the method outlined above.